 Citing sources in the body of your paper and providing a list of references as either footnotes or endnotes is a very important aspect of academic writing.
 It is essential to always acknowledge the source of any ideas, research findings, data, paraphrased, or quoted text that you have used in your paper as a defense against allegations of plagiarism.
 Equally important, the scholarly convention of citing sources allow readers to identify the resources you used in writing your paper so they can independently verify and assess the quality of findings and conclusions based on your review of the literature.
 Examples of other academic conventions to follow include the appropriate use of headings and subheadings, properly spelling out acronyms when first used in the text, avoiding slang or colloquial language, avoiding emotive language or unsupported declarative statements, avoiding contractions, and using first person and second person pronouns only when necessary.

 Assignments often ask you to express your own point of view about the research problem.
-However, what is valued in academic writing is that opinions are based on what is often termed, evidence-based reasoning, a sound understanding of the pertinent body of knowledge and academic debates that exist within, and often external to, your discipline.
+However, what is valued in academic writing is that opinions are based on evidence-based reasoning.
+This refers to possessing a clear understanding of the pertinent body of knowledge and academic debates that exist within, and often external to, your discipline concerning the topic.
 You need to support your opinion with evidence from scholarly [i.e., academic or peer-reviewed] sources.
 It should be an objective stance presented as a logical argument.
-The quality of your evidence will determine the strength of your argument.
-The challenge is to convince the reader of the validity of your opinion through a well-documented, coherent, and logically structured piece of writing.
+The quality of the evidence you cite will determine the strength of your argument.
+The objective is to convince the reader of the validity of your opinion through a well-documented, coherent, and logically structured piece of writing.
 This is particularly important when proposing solutions to problems or delineating recommended courses of action.